 1. How well do you know your characters?

 Earlier, we spoke about the need to know your characters better than they know themselves.
 This is so important – if you don’t see these characters as living, breathing creatures in your imagination, they won’t come alive for the readers.

-If you haven’t already, this is the time to start working on your character sheets and get to know their back story.
+If you haven’t already, this is the time to start working on your character sheets and getting to know their back story.
 In Writers Write, we discuss the importance of building their socioeconomic, physical, and psychological elements.

 You have to know the psychology of your characters, to understand what motivates their behaviour in the story.
 More important, you have to understand how they will be challenged and changed in the story – otherwise, you won’t get a character arc in the story.
 They’ll remain flat and two-dimensional.

 For dramas, romances, and other genres a fully developed character is critical, so it’s worth spending the time on this before you commit to a final draft.

 2. How well do you know the world of your story?

 At this point, you should be asking yourself: Have you done enough research to make your story world come alive on the page?
 Setting is, if you think about it, another ‘character’ in your novel.
 It may stay in the background, like a watermark, but the reader is aware of it all the time.

 In my book, I realised that I have maybe overlooked research in my setting.
 I’ve glossed over some of the details that would make it more authentic.
 Luckily, we have access to some great resources on the internet.